tjayr/zeebe-cdk-constructs/README.md

 With the default configuration settings, the following infrastructure will be created on AWS:

-* Default VPC will be used
+* A vpc is required - Default VPC will be used
 * ECS Cluster - zeebe-standalone
 * 1 Zeebe gateway/broker in a public subnet (Public IP4)
 * Zeebe node is configured as a Fargate task definition and service